 Approved Vendor for verification.
 Approved Vendor employees must be trained on proper handling and protection of these documents to maintain their confidentiality; only trained employees may handle the documents.
 The Approved Vendor will submit electronic copies to the Program Administrator for validation.
 The Program Administrator will retain electronic copies of documents.
 Hard copies and electronic documents will be destroyed within one week of the determination of eligibility where a participant's verification method includes the use of paystubs or tax return.
 The participant must also submit documentation to verify the household size.
 Acceptable documentation of household membership may include copies of a driver's license, utility bill, school registration, or, for children under the age of five, birth certificates or medical records.
 Additional documentation by the Approved Vendor and destroyed within one week of determination of eligibility by the Program Administrator.
-Due to the added burden required to obtain household member documentation, the Program Administrator.
+Due to the added burden required to obtain household member documentation, the Program Administrator suggests that pay stubs only be used as verification of income eligibility when necessary.